Common Questions About Drug and Alcohol Treatment

 Q. What should I bring?

 A. While you are in treatment at Discovery, this is your home, and so we wish for you to be comfortable.
-Please click here to view the Needs List for Inpatient Treatment for the items that you are, and are not, permitted to bring.
+Please call our admissions department to get the Needs List for Inpatient Treatment for the items that you are, and are not, permitted to bring.
 We ask that you not share your personal belongings with anyone else you meet in treatment.

 Q. Can I bring my cell phone, laptop, or MP3 player?